wclr/lp-loader/README.md

 - app/B
 - app/C
 ```
-For every component you have a language dictionaries:
+For every component you have specific language dictionaries:

 ```
 app/A/dict/